nashokan/craniosure-research-assistant/README.md

 A retrieval-augmented (RAG) chatbot over the **craniosynostosis / craniofacial research literature**, pulled from PubMed.
-Ask a question in plain English and get a grounded, **cited** answer drawn only from real published abstracts — no digging through search results.
+Ask a question in plain English and get a grounded, **cited** answer drawn only from real published abstracts, doesnt require digging through search results.

 > **Responsible use.** This is a literature-navigation tool for researchers and students.
 It
 > summarizes published research and is **not medical advice, not a diagnostic tool, and not a